 Our houses are for rent all year.
 The blue house, one week, seven nights, cost 6500 Norwegian krones.
 Extra nights are 1100 NOK.
 For five nights the price is 1200 NOK a night.
 For a shorter period, prices on request.
 In June, July and August the house is 7500 krones per week.
 Prices include internet (wifi), electricity and linen.

 With more than two adults we charge 100 NOK per additional guest per night.

-The yellow house is 1000 krones more expensive, so 7000 and 7500.
+The yellow house is 7500 and 8500 in summer time.
 The deposit is 1200 NOK or 150 euro, to be paid upon arrival.
-Please send an EMAIL for more information.
+Please send an for more information.

 In addition we can deliver supplementary services.
 Some or all meals can be arranged (200 NOK per person) - Bettina is a fantastic cook.
 Eric is for hire as a guide or help with photographing.
 The rate depends of what and when and the groupe size.
 Those additionals should be discussed in advance.

 For those who don't want to carry to much luggage we rent out tripods for camera's and possibly more equipment like a wide angle lens for northernlights for Canon.

 For small groups with special whishes, photo tours for example, we can do an offer.

 The yellow house without balcony, but it's there now